Illyism/markade-docs/data/docs/jade.md

 ---
 ## Overview

-Jade is a templating engine built for Node.js - It is not the fastest out there but one that is very fun to write and very compact and extendable.
+Jade is an elegant templating language, it has roots from Emmet and Haml and is meant for quick, clean HTML coding.
+Jade is not the most [performant](http://paularmstrong.github.io/node-templates/benchmarks.html) out there but for static websites, as is our purpose here it is good enough.

+Personally, Jade allows me to write HTML very quickly especially combined with the powers of mixins, a good structure and includes.

 Here is a sample hello world page in Jade: